131250208/Cities/README.md

 print(json.dumps(cities, indent=2))
 ```
 # Note
 it might take you a little time(13s for loading the dict) when you first invoke the retrieve method.
 But the loading process only occurs when you initiate an instance.
-The retrieving time is still stay around 0.001s ~ 0.01s(it depends on how many cities you want).
+The retrieving process is still stay around 0.001s ~ 0.01s(it depends on how many cities you want).
 The mainly time-consuming part in retrieving is a sorting part.
+You might wanna load it beforehand instead of loading it when you wanna use it.